cosmos/cosmos-sdk/docs/cosmos-hub/validators/validator-setup.md

 Before setting up your validator node, make sure you've already gone through the [Full Node Setup](../join-mainnet.md) guide.

+If you plan to use a KMS (key management system), you should go through these steps first: [Using a KMS](kms/kms.md).

 ## What is a Validator?

 [Validators](./overview.md) are responsible for committing new blocks to the blockchain through voting.
 A validator's stake is slashed if they become unavailable or sign blocks at the same height.
 Please read about [Sentry Node Architecture](./validator-faq.md#how-can-validators-protect-themselves-from-denial-of-service-attacks) to protect your node from DDOS attacks and to ensure high-availability.